gao-hongnan/TheBareOps/pipeline-dataops/README.md

 data is extracted, cleaned, and made ready for use in our ML models.
 Each step is designed to ensure the integrity and usability of the data, from extraction to querying for model training and inference.

+### Monitoring

+We can add monitoring for data quality and data drift.

+### Current Implementation

+As a proof of concept, we merged the staging and production layers into one.

+### The Full Stack Implementation

+We can replace many parts with tech stacks such as Airbyte, dbt and Airflow.
+This will be inside the "TheFullStackOps" repo.

 ## Setup Project Structure